haq9966/THub_BookReview_Project/README.md

       $ npm start
 ## Project Run @ $ localhost:3000

-## Possible issue
+## Troubleshooting

-Incase of any errors pertaining to bcrypt module.
+Incase of any errors pertaining to bcrypt module, navigate to the file 'node_modules' and delete the file named 'bcrypt'.
+Then complete the step by performing the following commands.

-    node_module
-Delete the file named.

-    bcrypt
- Perform the command.

     $ npm install bcrypt
+    $ npm audit fix --force